On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Rate of intraoperative complications

-Proportion (%) of intraoperative complications to the total number of operations in the reporting period
+Share (%) of intraoperative complications from the total number of surgeries in the reporting period

 Quarterly